-With StorNext 4.0, there is now support for cluster-wide central control to restrict the behavior of SNFS cluster nodes (fsm server, file system client and cvadmin client) from a central place.
+StorNext supports cluster-wide central control to restrict the behavior of SNFS cluster nodes (fsm server, file system client and cvadmin client) from a central place.
 A central control file, nss_cctl.xml, is used to specify the desired controls on the cluster nodes.
 This file resides under /usr/cvfs/config on an nss coordinator server.

 This control file is in xml format and has a hierarchical structure.
 The top level element is "snfsControl".
 It contains the control element "securityControl" for certain file systems.
 If you have different controls for different file systems, each file system should have its own control definition.
 A special virtual file system "#SNFS_ALL#" is used as the default control for file systems not defined in this control file.
-It is also used to define the cvadmin related controls on clients.
+It is also used to define the cyadmin related controls on clients.

-Note: You cannot have a real file system named "#SNFS ALL#".
+Note: You cannot have a real file system named "#SNFS_ALL#".